exakat/php-dictionary/dictionary.rst

 Tick
 ----

-ticks are events that occur for a group of tickable statements executed by the parser within the declare block.
+Ticks are events that occur for a group of statements, executed by the parser, within the declare block.